Chaman border crossing

 A brick, double-arched Friendship Gate, rising three stories tall, was erected in 2003.
 The gate facing towards Balochistan bears the words "Proud Pakistani" and "Pakistan First".

-Its official hours run from morning to sunset, though smuggling may continue at night.
+The official hours of the border crossing run from morning to sunset.

 United States military presence

 The Wesh-Chaman border crossing has been used by international forces (ISAF) in Afghanistan as part of a major supply route stretching from the Port of Karachi to Kandahar, with roughly 60 to 100 trucks traversing Chaman daily.

 On January 18, 2010, ISAF commander General Stanley A. McChrystal visited the site after discussing the crossing's efficiency with Pakistani authorities.
 A US-run Forward operating base (FOB) was located in Spin Boldak, which monitored the border crossing along with the Afghan Border Police and the Afghan National Army.

+2025 Afghanistan-Pakistan clash

+On the early morning of October 15, 2025, some Taliban officials stated that the gate at the border crossing had been destroyed by Taliban forces.
+However, Pakistani officials countered, stating that the Taliban forces had only destroyed the portion of the gate on their side of the border.
+The following day, the Inspector General of Frontier Corps visited the border crossing and posed in front of the gate on the Pakistani side to demonstrate that it remained intact.
+A Pakistani media outlet also reported that the gate was in its original condition on the Pakistani side.